ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 This engineering effort invites you to implement and use a program called `containmentcheck` that conducts an experiment to evaluate the performance of containment checking using the `in` operator for different types of data containers like tuples and lists.

-you will use a
-comprehensive command-line interface, implemented with [Typer](https://typer.tiangolo.com/), that allows you to easily to confirm the files for input and output and the terms for the query for matching people.
+When you run the completed version of the `containmentcheck` program it will allow you to specify the size of the container, the maximum value of the integer values stored in the container, the type of data container, and whether or not the searching algorithm should look for a value that does or does not exceed the maximum value in the list.
+If you configure it correctly, the `containmentcheck` program will total and average time for using the `in` operator for the automatically generated lists.

 ## Project Access